JustynaGaryga/Planner/README.md

 - prioritization of tasks
 - creating one time or recurring events
 - 15 minutes, 10 minutes, “starting now” reminders for tasks.
-The planner will help you organize your time and your family.
+The planner will help you organize your time and your family's time.